aperezdc/lua-shelve/README.md

 Note that `shelve.marshal()` adds a special mark to the end of an encoded bytestream: decoding the concatenation of two encoded values will only return the first one.

+## Known Limitations

+- Data files are NOT portable across:
+  - Platforms with different endianness and word sizes.
+  - Different builds of the shelve module when one uses GDBM and the other uses NDBM (this is because they don't use the same internal file format).
+- Functions, userdata and light userdata **cannot** be encoded and stored in a shelf.
+If you try to encode one of  these you will get an error.
+In particular, it is not possible to store/marshal regular or `shelve` file handles.
+- Trying to encode a table that has references to itself produces an infinite loop recursion, thus a hang or a stack overflow will occur.